rreece/rreece.github.io/outline-of-philosophy/invitation.md

-In our modern information age, the evident power of science to elevate our awareness and bring us new technological capabilities underscores the relevance of a philosophical understanding of science Philosophy of science asks if the diverse inquiries called science have an underlying, universal, scientific method, and if so, what is it?
+In our modern information age, the evident power of science to elevate our awareness and bring us new technological capabilities underscores the relevance of a philosophical understanding of science.
+Philosophy of science asks if the diverse inquiries called science have an underlying, universal, scientific method, and if so, what is it?
+Is science a way of producing knowledge, and if so, are there other ways of knowing?
 It asks what should we say of the products of science, and in particular, does science make any progress at revealing or approximating truth?